 25.1(10) Exemptions from continuous monitoring requirements.
 The owner or operator of any source is exempt if it can be demonstrated that any of the conditions set forth in this subrule are met with the provision that periodic recertification of the existence of these conditions can be requested.

 a.
-An affected source is subject to a new source performance standard promulgated in 40 CFR Part 60 as amended through September 28, 2007.
+An affected source is subject to a new source performance standard.

 b.
-An affected steam generator had an annual capacity factor for calendar year 1974, as reported to the Federal Power Commission, of less than 30 percent or the projected use of the unit indicates the annual capacity factor will not be increased above 30 percent in the future.
+Reserved.

 c.
 An affected steam generator is scheduled to be retired from service within five years of the date these rules become effective.

 d.
-Rescinded IAB 1/20/93, effective 2/24/93.
+Reserved

 e.
 The director may provide a temporary exemption from the monitoring and reporting requirements during any period of monitoring system malfunction, provided that the source owner or operator shows, to the satisfaction of the director, that the malfunction was unavoidable and is being repaired as expeditiously as practical.